Photo credit: Sharon Gaietto, M. Zimmerman, Jayne Hansen, Nancy Cantrell, Jennifer Stillerman

 Substitutions/Extra Hitter

 Teams can bat 9, 10(EH) or bat entire lineup.
 If teams bat the entire lineup, there is free substitution.
 The Extra Hitter can play anywhere on the field.
-8u bats the whole line-up.
+You may remove your EH(s) for the duration of the game at any time prior to their at-bat, without penalty.
+You must notify the plate umpire prior to removal.
+Extra Hitters must be announced prior to the start of the game; no mid-game entry is permitted.

 Players re-entering the game must go back in the same spot in the batting order that they left.
 Subs cannot re-enter game.